heimana91/Project_72/README.md

 # Project_72

-Important note
+Authors: Heimana Palmer and Sanath Vettivel (University of Auckland).

-For a visual platform to run or edit the function block then use Microsoft Visual Studio 2013 (as used for thie Research Project).
+Note: For a visual platform to run or edit the function block then use Microsoft Visual Studio 2013 (as used for thie Research Project).

 ------------------------------------------------------------------------------------------------------------------------------
 Bollinger Bands  (Decision Algorithm One)